CleverCloud/demo-laravel-pg/readme.md

 # Laravel as Clever Cloud demo

+This sample project is a fork from [GitHub](https://github.com/evercode1/sample-project).

 ## Configuration

-To use a databse (like PostgreSQL), you can link your application with an addon or manually set the following environment variables will be set.
+To use a database (like PostgreSQL), you can link your application with an addon or manually set the following environment variables will be set.

 ```bash
 POSTGRESQL_ADDON_HOST